Lukaszeq/blog.pojezierski.com/pages/blog/coming-to-terms-with-my-pessimism/blog_item.md

 show_clickthrough: true
 show_date: default
 is_headless: false
+date: '2024-09-18 13:03'
 ---

 Not too long ago, I came across an interview with Slavoj Žižek, in which he, as usual, elaborated on how Western society is steadily marching toward the edge of a cliff.